salmabahdad/Full-Stack/README.md

 # 🌐 Full-Stack Application

 A complete **Full-Stack web application** with a **Node.js + Express backend** and **MongoDB** for data persistence.
-The frontend (React) communicates with the backend API to provide a seamless user experience.
+The frontend communicates with the backend API to provide a seamless user experience.

 ---